eddpeterson/theBucketList/Readme.md

 Time: 07.11.2011 - ...

 # What's DONE:
+* How to plant debugging messages for production # 2 hours Use logger.info "Create goal: #{params}" logger.debug "Create goal: #{params}"
+And in environments/production.rb use config.log_level = :info
+config.log_level = :debug
+Check if the file size is not growing automatically

 # TODO: 100 hours

-* How to plant debugging messages for production # 2 hours
+* How do I view mongodb on production (Heroku). from command line heroku run console
+Goals.all

 * Use seeds file to create test data # 2 hours
 * http://railscasts.com/episodes/104-exception-notifications-revised # 2 hours
 * Do not allow adding empty title goals in jQuery # 2 hours